 Here's a fun fact: Sea otters hold hands while they sleep to stop each other drifting apart.

 Here's a fact that isn't fun: as I write this in 2021 I've been using a 2011 ThinkPad X220 as my daily driver for the best part of two years now, and I think it might be the best laptop ever made.
-In fact, this article started as a love letter to the X220, then I realised there was a more general theme here about the viability of old laptops.
+In fact, this article started as a love letter to the X220, then I realised there was a wider theme about the viability of old laptops.

 But...let's do that love-letter thing really quickly.
 How do I love this laptop?
 Let me count the ways

 - The keyboard rules!
 It is truly a desktop-class keyboard that never gets uncomfortable.
 It has dedicated volume and mute buttons (none of that nonsense wherein it is shared with function keys via a modifier key), dedicated keys for going back and forth in your web browser, a full-sized Enter/Backspace/right-Shift combo, and a proper PgUp/PgDn/Delete/Home/End group.
-And right below the keyboard, there are three dedicated individual mouse buttons (of course it has a dedicated middle button), rather than that nonsense wherein hitting some unmarked part of your trackpad might do what you want it to.
+And right below the keyboard, there are three dedicated individual mouse buttons (because of course it has a dedicated middle button), rather than that nonsense wherein hitting some unmarked part of your trackpad might do what you want it to.

 I want to call this the best laptop keyboard of all time.
 It might just be, but there was that dope ThinkPad 701C butterfly keyboard thing...